Nico Hoerner Player Props: Cubs vs. Athletics

 Athletics Pitching Rankings

-- The Athletics pitching staff is 29th in the league with a collective 7.1 strikeouts per nine innings.
+- The 7.1 strikeouts per nine innings compiled by the Athletics pitching staff ranks 29th in MLB.

-- The Athletics have the last-ranked team ERA across all league pitching staffs (7.74).
+- The Athletics' 7.47 team ERA ranks last among all MLB pitching staffs.

-- The Athletics allow the most home runs in baseball (33 total, 1.9 per game).
+- Athletics pitchers combine to allow 33 total home runs at a clip of 1.8 per game (most in the league).

-- Waldichuk makes the start for the Athletics, his fourth of the season.
-He is 0-2 with a 10.20 ERA and 11 strikeouts in 15 2/3 innings pitched.
+- Miller gets the call to start for the Athletics, his first this season.

 © 2023 Data Skrive.
 All rights reserved.